-The obvious advantage to having a higher amount of web traffic is ad revenue.
-The Internet is free thanks to advertisement and it is one of the main sources of income website developers will make a profit off.
+The obvious advantage of having a higher amount of web traffic is ad revenue.
+The Internet is free thanks to advertisements, and it is one of the main sources of income website developers will make a profit off.
 The more popular the website, the more advertisement opportunities you will have, but remember not to ruin the visitor’s experience by placing too many ads or slowing down your website’s page load time.

 How to Easily Install WordPress in a Subdirectory

 Today I will demonstrate how to install WordPress in a subdirectory.
 There are no additional plugins needed, but you will need access to your websites cPanel, which is provided by your web host.
 Since you will be creating a subdirectory in an existing domain name that is in use, you should create a backup of your website before continuing.
-This will ensure that if something goes wrong you will be able to revert back to when the previous version when everything was working.
+This will ensure that if something goes wrong, you will be able to revert to when the previous version when everything was working.

 Head over to your cPanel provided by your web host.
 Click on the File Manager option.

 Your WordPress files should be located in the public_html directory.
 You will want to create a new subdirectory in this section.
 Add a new directory by creating a new folder.
 Make sure you do not name the folder something that is already in use.
 The folder name is also what your visitors will type into the URL to find it, so make sure it is appropriately named for them.
 This will cause errors, and it is best if avoided.
 Also never leave a space in any of your files names.
 Fill in any spaces with a hyphen.
 For example, New Directory should be New-Directory.